Constructing a Low Maintenance Pond

 area to avoid water runoff going into the pond.
 The pond should be deep enough (2-3 feet) for plants, fish and other aquatic animals to have adequate water.
 When building koi ponds, the ideal depth is 4-6 feet.
 Keep in mind safe approaches and pond cleaning.

 Second—Proper waterfall installation.

 Poorly constructed waterfalls can be the demise of the nicest of ponds due to poor excavation, improper liner installation, and poor placement of stones.
-If a separate piece of liner is used for the waterfall / stream, seam the stream liner to the pond’s liner to avoid water wicking and leaks.
+If a separate piece of the liner is used for the waterfall/stream, seam the streamliner to the pond’s liner to avoid water wicking and leaks.

 Today’s skimmer systems require less daily attention.
-Skimmer systems are comprised of a main pond skimmer, a satellite skimmer and a bottom drain, all of which rely on one pump.
+Skimmer systems are comprised of the main pond skimmer, a satellite skimmer, and a bottom drain, all of which rely on one pump.
 Skimmer systems triple the number of areas that pumps can draw from, enhancing filtration system performance, reducing skimmer maintenance, and eliminating pump failure due to lack of water.

 UV sterilizer, an ionizer, and a skimmer system.
 Pond water stays crystal clear and there is minimal manual labor involved in maintenance.
 Upkeep